brendondalaba/tldr-bible/src/content/bible/42-luke.md

 group: 'Gospels'
 ---

-# Luke
-*The God Who Came Near*

-> “For the Son of Man came to seek and to save what was lost.” — **Luke 19:10**

-Luke’s Gospel reveals the heart of Jesus in motion — healing, forgiving, teaching, and reaching out to the overlooked.
-It’s the story of God’s compassion wrapped in humanity.
-Through careful detail and eyewitness accounts, Luke presents Jesus as both the Savior of the world and the perfect example of grace and truth.

----

 ## Overview
 Luke was a physician, historian, and companion of Paul.
 His Gospel focuses on Jesus’ compassion, showing how He touched the untouchable and welcomed the outcast.